 The manuals for each segment can be found at RUV manual (in Czech)

 How does RUV relate to our faculty?

 Although FHS does not offer studies in the field of art, some study courses and programmes are artistically oriented, so we can assume that many of our teachers and students are performing artistic activities, e.g. various kinds of translation, essays, concerts, exhibitions, or direction are often used as artistic performances within FHS.
-The outputs that FHS reported in 2016 can be searched directly in the RUV database.

 How to register your artistic outputs?